 Aside from the two main factors above, the court may look at a number of other things such as deductible interest payments on a home mortgage, tax filing status, and health insurance costs.
 Judges order the same guideline payment for child support based upon the factors above based on a complicated formula.
 The same formula is used in each case in order to keep things fair.

 If you need to set child support in Orange County or have more questions regarding the same, contact the Hills Law Group for a consultation.

 Modifying Child Support In Orange County

 An increase or decrease in child support can be warranted if there has been a change in income for any party if you have a new child, if custody percentage changes, or if the original calculation was improper.

 A change of $100 a month seems insignificant and unworthy of consulting a child support lawyer at first glance, but this is really a total of $1,200 per year, $6,000 per five-year period, and $12,000 per ten-year period.
 Don’t be shortchanged.
 If you believe your child support should be changed, contact the Hills Law Group today.

 Have your circumstances changed?
 Did you lose your job?
 Are you making less money now than when you agreed on child support?
 The child support lawyers experts at Hills Law Group can help.

 Child Support in Orange County California is modifiable at any time, and when circumstances change, the court can modify the existing child support agreement.
-If your business is down, you got a pay cut, or are no longer employed, contact the Hills Law Group to consult a child support lawyer to help you adjust your child support payments.
+If your business is down, you got a pay cut, or are no longer employed, contact the Hills Law Group to consult a child custody lawyer to help you adjust your child support payments.